Information for Pharmacies

 - Special Authority Drugs—includes Limited Coverage Drug Program, Reference Drug Program, and Psychiatric Medications Plan.
 Also, see our Special Authority Information Sheet for patients (PDF).

 - PharmaCare Plan Formularies and Product Identification Numbers

 - Correct quantities for PharmaCare claims (PDF)

-- Eligible Smoking Cessation Products for 2017 (PDF)
+- Eligible Smoking Cessation Products (PDF)

 - Medical Assistance in Dying Medications—For information on submitting claims for MAiD, please see PharmaCare Newsletter 16-005 (PDF).